maplibre/maplibre.github.io/content/news/2023-05-25-maplibre-gl-js-v3/index.md

 - Add `freezeElevation` to `AnimationOptions` to allow smooth camera movement in 3D ([#1514](https://github.com/maplibre/maplibre-gl-js/pull/1514), [#1492](https://github.com/maplibre/maplibre-gl-js/issues/1492))
 - Add map.setStyle's transformStyle option ([#1632](https://github.com/maplibre/maplibre-gl-js/pull/1632))

-#### Potentially breaking changes
+## Potentially breaking changes

 Most of these features won't demand any changes to your code, but read carefully through the list to asses if a migration is needed.

+- [Breaking] Cancel unloaded tile request on zooming in across multiple zoom.
+Previously these requests were not cancelled. ([#2377](https://github.com/maplibre/maplibre-gl-js/pull/2377))
+- [Breaking] Resize map when container element is resized.
+The resize related events now has different data associated with it ([#2157](https://github.com/maplibre/maplibre-gl-js/pull/2157)).
+Previously the originalEvent field was the reason of this change, for example it could be a `resize` event from the browser.
+Now it is `ResizeObserverEntry`, see more [here](https://developer.mozilla.org/en-US/docs/web/api/resizeobserverentry).
 - [Breaking] Improve rendering of areas below sea level, and remove elevationOffset workaround ([#1578](https://github.com/maplibre/maplibre-gl-js/pull/1578))
+- [Breaking] Remove support for `hsl` css color in a format that does not comply with the CSS Color specification.
+Colors defined in `hsl(110, 0.7, 0.055)` format will no longer work, instead it is recommended to use the format with percentages `hsl(110, 70%, 5.5%)`. ([#2376](https://github.com/maplibre/maplibre-gl-js/pull/2376))
 - [Breaking] Move terrain object from style.terrain to map.terrain ([#1628](https://github.com/maplibre/maplibre-gl-js/pull/1628))
-* [Breaking] Remove deprecated mapboxgl css classes ([#1575](https://github.com/maplibre/maplibre-gl-js/pull/1575))
+- [Breaking] Remove deprecated mapboxgl css classes ([#1575](https://github.com/maplibre/maplibre-gl-js/pull/1575))
 - [Breaking] Full transition from WebGL 1 to WebGL 2 ([#2512](https://github.com/maplibre/maplibre-gl-js/pull/2512))
   - WebGL2 has finally reached a level of browser support that allow us, and large projects like [Unity](https://forum.unity.com/threads/removing-support-for-gles2-and-webgl1-in-2023-1a.1360090/) to embrace it fully.
 This gives us lots of new features, and oportunities to improve performance though paralellization.
 It also removes the friction that exist when using MapLibre GL JS with libraries in the ecosystem that has moved to WebGL2 already.
 Most WebGL1 code will still work, as WebGL2 is mostly backwards compatible.
 - [Breaking] toBounds method of class LngLat is replaced by a static method fromLngLat of class LngLatBounds ([#2188](https://github.com/maplibre/maplibre-gl-js/pull/2188))
-* [Breaking] Make geojson data source a required field to align with the docs ([#1396](https://github.com/maplibre/maplibre-gl-js/issue/1396))
+- [Breaking] Make geojson data source a required field to align with the docs ([#1396](https://github.com/maplibre/maplibre-gl-js/issue/1396))
-* [Breaking] Improve control initial loading performance by forcing fadeDuration to 0 till first idle event ([#2447](https://github.com/maplibre/maplibre-gl-js/pull/2447))
+- [Breaking] Improve control initial loading performance by forcing fadeDuration to 0 till first idle event ([#2447](https://github.com/maplibre/maplibre-gl-js/pull/2447))
 - [Breaking] Remove "mapbox-gl-supported" package from API.
 If needed, please reference it.
 - [Breaking] Improve control performance by restricting worker count to a max of 1 except safari .

-### Bug fixes
+## Bug fixes

 - Fixes issue with ResizeObserver firing an initial 'resize' event (since 3.0.0-pre.5) ([#2551](https://github.com/maplibre/maplibre-gl-js/issues/2551))
 - Revise previous fix ([#2445](https://github.com/maplibre/maplibre-gl-js/issues/2445)) for raster tiles being retained when raster-fade-duration is 0 ([#2501](https://github.com/maplibre/maplibre-gl-js/issues/2501))
 - Fix `LngLatBounds.extend()` to correctly handle `{ lng: number, lat: number }` coordinates. ([#2425](https://github.com/maplibre/maplibre-gl-js/pull/2425))